annadalmolin/CRAFT/README.md

 - _input/_: directory containing the following files:

-	- genome and annotation files (see before)
+	- genome and annotation files from Ensembl database, genome and indexes files from UCSC databases (see before)
-	- _mature_miRNA.txt_: file already included, containing all miRNA recognition elements (MRE) from miRBase; it is filtered based on the selected specie
+	- _mature_miRNA.txt_: file already included in the directory, containing all miRNA recognition elements (MRE) from miRBase
 	- _backsplice_gene_name.txt_: file with circRNA gene names. __It must be created by the user__.
-The file format is a tab-separated text file, with circRNA backsplice in the first column and circRNA host gene name in the second; the header is needed.
+The file format is a tab-separated text file, with circRNA backsplice in the first column and circRNA host gene name in the second; the official gene name has to be used.
+The header line is needed.
 An example of _backsplice_gene_name.txt_ is:

 			circ_id	gene_names
 			4:143543509-143543972	SMARCA5
 			11:33286413-33287511	HIPK3
 			15:64499292-64500166	ZNF609

 	- _AGO2_binding_sites.bed_ (optional): file with validated AGO2 binding sites.
-The file with human AGO2 binding sites (default) is included in Github _input/_ directory.
-For other species, the user must replace this file with its own AGO2 binding file in BED6 format.
-An example of _AGO2_binding_sites.bed_ is:
+The file, in BED6 format, must have the following fields: chromosome, start genomic position (0-based), end genomic position, the string “AGO2_binding_site”, a dot, the strand.
+Keep attention to use the same genome reference version as that included in the _input/_ directory An example of _AGO2_binding_sites.bed_ is:

 			4    143543521    143543542    AGO2_binding_site    .    +
 			4    143543530    143543559    AGO2_binding_site    .    +